 The following is a list of frequently asked questions, and their answers, received by the National Medal of Valor Office concerning the Public Safety Officer Medal of Valor and its nominations.
 The Public Safety Officer Medal of Valor Review Board believes it would be helpful for recommending officials to review the information below before completing the nomination form.

 Answer: The Public Safety Officer Medal of Valor is the highest national award for valor by a public safety officer.
-The Medal is awarded by the President of the United States to public safety officers who are cited by the United States Attorney General and recommended by the Medal of Valor Review Board (the "Board").
+The Medal may be awarded by the President of the United States, and presented in the name of Congress, to public safety officers who are cited by the United States Attorney General and recommended by the Medal of Valor Review Board (the "Board").
 Public safety officers must have exhibited exceptional courage, extraordinary decisiveness and presence of mind, and unusual swiftness of action, regardless of his or her own personal safety, in an attempt to save or protect human life, where the act is deemed to be above and beyond the call of duty.

 Answer: The online system will typically open each year on May 31st at 8:00 a.m.
 (ET) and close each year on July 31st at 11:59 p.m.
 (ET).
 The opening date may vary when the 31st falls on a weekend.

-Please note that when considering the nomination of a team (defined as two or more public safety officers responding to a single incident), there is no guarantee that all members will receive recognition.
+Please note that when considering the nomination of a team (defined as two or more public safety officers responding to a single incident), there is no guarantee that all members will be recommended by the MOV Board and/or cited by the U.S. Attorney General to receive the Medal of Valor.

 Answer: Yes, please complete every section of the nomination form.
 The National Medal of Valor Office requires this information and may reject an application form that is incomplete.
 Recommending officials should also keep the following points in mind when preparing the nomination: